For the First Time in Forever: A Frozen Sing-Along Celebration

-For the First Time in Forever: A Frozen Sing-Along Celebration is a musical show based on Disney's 2013 3D computer-animated musical feature film Frozen and the songs from the film, located at Disney's Hollywood Studios and Shanghai Disneyland Park.
+For the First Time in Forever: A Frozen Sing-Along Celebration is a musical show based on Disney Animation's 2013 computer-animated musical feature film Frozen and the songs from the film, located at Disney's Hollywood Studios and Shanghai Disneyland Park.
 It was also formerly hosted at Disney California Adventure, Disneyland Park in Paris, and Hong Kong Disneyland.
+The show is presented as a recounting of the plot of Frozen as told by the official Arendelle historians.
+It includes appearances from Princess Anna of Arendelle, Kristoff and Queen Elsa of Arendelle.

 Disney's Hollywood Studios version

-The show originally premiered at the Premiere Theater in the Streets of America section of Disney's Hollywood Studios during the 2014 Frozen Summer Fun on July 5, 2014.
+The show premiered at the Premiere Theater in the Streets of America section of Disney's Hollywood Studios on July 5, 2014, during the 2014 Frozen Summer Fun.
 The show moved into its current location at the Hyperion Theater in Echo Lake on June 17, 2015, the former home of The American Idol Experience.

-On July 25, 2020, since Walt Disney World reopened due to COVID-19 pandemic, all stage show such as Finding Nemo - The Musical, Indiana Jones Epic Stunt Spectacular, Beauty and the Beast Live on Stage, and Festival of the Lion King had not returned due to a dispute between the Actors' Equity Association and Walt Disney World.

-On September 26, 2020, For the First Time in Forever: A Frozen Sing-along Celebration returned to Disney's Hollywood Studios as reopening on October 5, 2020.
+On July 25, 2020, since Walt Disney World reopened due to the COVID-19 pandemic, all stage shows such as Finding Nemo - The Musical, Indiana Jones Epic Stunt Spectacular, Beauty and the Beast Live on Stage, and Festival of the Lion King had not returned due to a dispute between the Actors' Equity Association and Walt Disney World.
+On September 26, 2020, For the First Time in Forever: A Frozen Sing-along Celebration returned to Disney's Hollywood Studios, reopening on October 5, 2020.

+During the Christmas season, the show adds five minutes to include an appearance from Olaf singing "That Time of Year" from the 2017 animated featurette, Olaf's Frozen Adventure.

+Disney's Jollywood Nights

+On November 12, 2023, Disney's Hollywood Studios announced a new show, What's This?
+Tim Burton's The Nightmare Before Christmas Sing-Along, which would be performed evenings in the Hyperion Theater, during the new Disney's Jollywood Nights holiday event.
+The Frozen show would continue its regular schedule during the holidays.

 Disney California Adventure version

 On January 7, 2015, the Muppet*Vision 3D theater in Hollywood Land at Disney California Adventure began operating as the Crown Jewel Theater and presented the show as part of the park's "Frozen Fun" event.
 Although the event officially ended on May 15, 2015, the venue held the Frozen sing-along show until April 17, 2016.
-It was then closed and the theater was renamed the Sunset Showcase Theater with a movie preview in May 2016.
-Since April 2019, the Sunset Showcase Theater began showing Mickey's PhilharMagic.
+It was then closed, and the theater was renamed the Sunset Showcase Theater with a movie preview in May 2016.
+Since April 2019, the Sunset Showcase Theater has been showing Mickey's PhilharMagic.